Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 Article content

-Prince Mohammed said the Saudi Green Initiative aims to eliminate 278 million tonnes of carbon emissions per year, up from a previous target of 130 million tonnes.
+The SGI aims to eliminate 278 million tonnes of carbon emissions per year, the crown prince said, up from a previous target of 130 million tonnes.

-Saudi Arabia in March pledged to reduce carbon emissions by more than 4% of global contributions through initiatives including generating 50% of its energy needs from renewables by 2030 and planting billions of trees in the desert state.
+Saudi Arabia in March pledged to reduce carbon emissions by more than 4% of global contributions.
+It said that would involve generating 50% of its energy needs from renewables by 2030 and planting billions of trees in the desert state.

-Fellow Gulf OPEC producer the United Arab Emirates earlier this month announced a plan for net-zero emissions by 2050.

 Advertisement